harmony-one/horizon/docs/TASKS.md

 - [ ] Update deploys to use proxies
 - [ ] Parameterize deploys.
 - [ ] Modify Deploy scripts to dynamically use network (e.g. for getting blockHeader) instead of the current use of environment variables `HMY_URL` and `ETH_URL`which need to be changed in `.env` when deploying to new networks.
+- [ ] Update MerkleRoot.sol to have an initialize function and so we can deploy without modifying the contract

 **Code Optimization**
 - [ ] Ensure compatablity with [node version 18](https://nodejs.org/en/about/releases/) [hardhat compatability](https://hardhat.org/reference/stability-guarantees#node.js-versions-support) intital test with node version 18.4.0 gave an error on deploy `Error HH108: Cannot connect to the network localgeth.` see [here](https://github.com/NomicFoundation/hardhat/pull/2705)